moolah-ecommerce/wordpress-content-plugin/readme.txt

 == Description ==

-Moolah offers an easy-to-use solution for individuals, professionals, and businesses selling goods and services online.
+Moolah offers an easy-to-use solution for individuals, professionals, and businesses selling premium goods and specialized services.

-The Moolah E-Commerce Plugin automates the loading of your Moolah store.
-Simply enter your Store ID with optional category and product IDs, and the plugin will load your store into your WordPress website.
+Features:
+* Single Page Checkout keeps the customer focused on completing the purchase
+* Checkout Steps loaded dynamically using AJAX
+* Mobile friendly Order Interface can be loaded into multiple sites simultaneously
+* Centralized Management Console let's you control everything from one location

 == Installation ==